 Using the filters, find each of the footprints shown in the central column in the screenshot above.
+The footprints for each symbol are also listed in the table below.
 Assign each footprint to a symbol by selecting the symbol in the central column and then double clicking the appropriate footprint in the right column.
 Once all of the footprints have been assigned, click OK.